Specialized Endoscopy: Modern Technology for Gentle Examinations of the Esophagus and Stomach

-• The method is used to diagnose and treat diseases of the esophagus, stomach and duodenum.
-The examination allows direct visual imaging of the mucosa, taking samples for further examinations and possibly performing medical interventions.
+This method is used to diagnose and treat diseases of the esophagus, stomach, and duodenum.
+The examination allows for direct visual inspection of the mucosa, the collection of tissue samples for further testing, and, if necessary, the performance of therapeutic procedures.

-• A flexible, thin instrument, the endoscope, is inserted through the mouth into the oesophagus and under the visual control of the doctor into other sections of the upper digestive tract.
+A flexible, thin instrument, the endoscope, is inserted through the mouth into the esophagus and, under the doctor’s visual guidance, into other sections of the upper digestive tract.

-• The examination allows for direct visual imaging of the mucosa, taking samples for further examination and possibly performing medical interventions such as treatment of bleeding, removal of abnormal tissue, foreign body, tumour reduction, narrowing or widening of the narrowed section of the digestive tract.
+The examination allows for direct visual inspection of the mucosa, the collection of samples for further testing, and, if necessary, the performance of therapeutic procedures, such as treating bleeding, removing abnormal tissue or a foreign body, reducing a tumor, or clearing or widening a narrowed section of the digestive tract.

-• As part of the examination, patients may be given analgosedation, a type of safe anaesthetic technique that induces a state similar to deep sleep.
+Patients may be administered analgosedation during the examination - a type of safe anesthetic technique that induces a state similar to deep sleep.

 Preparation for the examination